 Section 1005 is also needed to confront current racism perpetuated by USDA.
-Paradise, 480 U.S. at 166 ("It is now well established that [the Government] may constitutionally employ racial classifications essential to remedy unlawful treatment of racial or ethnic groups subject to discrimination."); Midwest Fence, 840 F.3d at 935 ("Remedying the effects of...present discrimination can be a compelling governmental interest.").
-Regrettably, the Government does not admit so in its briefing.
+Paradise, 480 U.S. at 166 ("It is now well established that [the Government] may constitutionally employ racial classifications essential to remedy unlawful treatment of racial or ethnic groups subject to discrimination."); W.H.
+Scott Const.
+Co. v.
+City of Jackson, Miss., 199 F.3d 206, 217 (5th Cir.
+1999) ("[C]ombating racial discrimination is a compelling government interest.").
+Regrettably, the Government does not admit current discrimination in its briefing.
 Amici's experience directly contrasts the Government's position and strengthens Congress's case for debt relief as drafted in Section 1005.

 Despite USDA's current stance in Court, Congress had abundant evidence that structural racism is well and alive within USDA when it considered Section 1005.
 Amici and many other advocates testified to Congress that USDA continues to engage in discriminatory practices against racial minorities.
-See, e.g., Testimony at 7, 99, 104.
+See, e.g., 2021 Cong.
+Testimony at 7, 99, 104.
 Amici's members who run farms and ranches across the nation routinely report civil rights violations and unfair treatment in accessing USDA programs and services and Dr. Boyd testified that "[t]oo many Black Farmers continue to request our assistance to address program complaints and civil rights violations."
 Id. at 17.
 Their experiences of discrimination-happening in the present tense-have been covered extensively by the media.
-Legislators repeatedly recognized Amici's experiences.
-See e.g., Hr'g on Mgmt. of Civil Rights at the USDA before the H. Subcomm. on Gov't Mgmt., Org., & Procurement, Comm. on Oversight & Gov't Reform, 110th Cong.
+15 Legislators repeatedly recognized Amici's experiences.
+See e.g., Hr'g on Mgmt. of Civil Rights at the USDA before the H. Subcomm.
+On Gov't Mgmt., Org., & Procurement, Comm.
+On Oversight & Gov't Reform, 110th Cong.
 137 (2008) (hearing testimony from minority farmers).
 Despite the Government's current position, its own reports also substantiate Amici's stories of continued discrimination.
-Recent GAO reports document the steep barriers minority farmers currently face to accessing agricultural credit and loan servicing.
-Another review of USDA's civil rights office revealed that USDA frequently botched the investigation of discrimination complaints and failed to deliver results on time.
-This, in turn, not only discouraged farmers from reporting violations, but also hid ongoing racial bias issues within USDA.
-These findings all corroborate what Amici's members have known for a fact-that USDA currently discriminates in its credit and loan servicing based on race, heightening the need for debt relief.
+Recent reports from the U.S. Government Accountability Office document the steep barriers minority farmers currently face to accessing agricultural credit and loan servicing.
+16 Another review of USDA's Office of the Assistant Secretary for Civil Rights office revealed that USDA frequently botched the investigation of discrimination complaints and failed to deliver results on time.
+17 This, in turn, not only discouraged farmers from reporting violations, but also hid ongoing racial bias within USDA.
+18 These findings all corroborate what Amici's members know for a fact-that USDA currently discriminates in its loan programs based on race, heightening the need for debt relief.
 Congress clearly had a compelling interest to mitigate it.